Skip to content

 Astro Pi Mission Control will test your program on ground to ensure that it runs without errors and that it does not violate any of the security rules.

-Once all the programs have been tested, we will email you about whether your team’s experiment has achieved flight status (by the end of April 2024).
+Once all the programs have been tested, we will email you about whether your team’s experiment has achieved flight status (by the end of April 2025).
 We will then prepare and upload the successful programs to the ISS.
 You will receive the results of your experiment by email once your experiment data has been downlinked from the ISS.
-This will happen in June 2024.
-Please note that the above timings are dependent on ISS crew operations and are therefore subject to change.
+This will happen in June 2025.